USDX (USDX) Price Reaches $0.17 on Major Exchanges

-USDX (CURRENCY:USDX) traded down 0.9% against the dollar during the 1-day period ending at 15:00 PM E.T. on July 22nd.
-One USDX coin can currently be purchased for approximately $0.17 or 0.00001425 BTC on major exchanges.
-USDX has a market capitalization of $632,827.72 and approximately $1,201.00 worth of USDX was traded on exchanges in the last 24 hours.
-Over the last seven days, USDX has traded up 0.3% against the dollar.
+USDX (CURRENCY:USDX) traded down 0.9% against the dollar during the one day period ending at 0:00 AM E.T. on July 24th.
+In the last seven days, USDX has traded 0.3% higher against the dollar.
+USDX has a total market capitalization of $632,827.72 and approximately $1,201.00 worth of USDX was traded on exchanges in the last day.
+One USDX coin can currently be bought for about $0.17 or 0.00001425 BTC on popular exchanges.

 SHA-256

 hashing algorithm.
-Its genesis date was March 27th, 2018.
+It was first traded on March 27th, 2018.
 USDX’s total supply is 3,768,685 coins.
-The official website for USDX is usdx.cash.
+USDX’s official website is usdx.cash.
+The official message board for USDX is medium.com/@USDXWallet.
 USDX’s official Twitter account is @USDXwallet and its Facebook page is accessible here.
-The official message board for USDX is medium.com/@USDXWallet.

 According to CryptoCompare, “USDX is a stablecoin, pegged to the US dollar in a 1:1 ratio.
 It is backed by LHT – the core cryptocurrency of USDX Wallet.
 USDX can be quickly and with no fees exchanged to LHT via USDX Wallet app.
 The combination of the LHT token and USDX stablecoin is boosting global cryptocurrency usage and increasing its safety.
 USDX Wallet is a blockchain-based transfer money mobile app that enables instant transactions with no borders, intermediaries and fees.
 The USDX Wallet app guarantees multi-level security for all transactions and instant transfers of assets by username, phone number or QR code.
 USDX Wallet is based on the exclusive Lighthouse Blockchain.
 This blockchain is built using tried-and-tested Graphene technology, which provides stability, security and high performance (100,000 transactions per second).
 To access the USDX whitepaper, please click here. “